Neutral and Doubly-Charged Scalars at Future Lepton Colliders: Signal and background analysis

 I focus on the ILC~\cite{Evans:2017rvt} and CLIC~\cite{CLIC:2016zwp} as two benchmark machines for future lepton colliders and present in Table~\ref{tab:colliders} their planned final center-of-mass energy $\sqrt{s}$ and the expected integrated luminosity $\mathscr{L}_{\rm int}$.

 Based on the four cases mentioned above, I propose two collider signals that can be used to test the $(m_{\rm scalar},Y_{\alpha \beta})$ parameter space: $e^+ e^- \to e^+ e^- \mu^+ \mu^-$ and $e^+ e^- \to e^+ e^+ \mu^- \mu^- / e^- e^- \mu^+ \mu^+$.
 The second signal that has two same-sign dilepton pairs violates the lepton flavor and the SM background mainly comes from the misidentification of the lepton flavor in the final states.
 For lepton colliders, the mis-ID rate for electron and muon is less than 0.5\%~\cite{Yu:2017mpx}.
-This makes $e^\pm e^\pm \mu^\mp \mu^\mp$ almost background free and I find that the background would not have substantial effects on our estimates of the signal sensitivities.
+This makes $e^\pm e^\pm \mu^\mp \mu^\mp$ almost background-free and I find that the background would not have substantial effects on the estimates of the signal sensitivities.
 For simplicity, I neglect the $e^\pm e^\pm \mu^\mp \mu^\mp$ SM background for all the prospects below.
+In this work, I only consider the $ee\mu\mu$ type of the final state.
+The $eee\mu$ or $e\mu\mu\mu$ type is closely related to the process $\mu \to e\gamma$ and $\mu \to eee$ which is not possible in the cases considered in this paper.
+The $eeee$ and $\mu\mu\mu\mu$ types are possible in the nonzero diagonal coupling case (a) and (c), and will give a similar cross section compared to their corresponding $ee\mu\mu$ channel.

 In this work, I perform a simulation for the signal and background processes using \textsc{MadGraph5\_aMC@NLO}\xspace~\cite{Alwall:2014hca}, requiring all leptons in the final states to satisfy the minimal trigger cuts $p_{\rm T}>10$ GeV, $|\eta|<2.5$, and $\Delta R>0.4$.